landonma/Data-Management-Templates-Project/howtouse.md

 (ie. end of line." __ ")
 * The guide shows the different ways to format hyperlinks but doesn't describe the different types of links.
 I describe the different links in other section [below](#customizing-github-pages).

-It is easiest to edit markdown files either by editing the documents through Github in a web browser or by using source code editing software such as Notepad++ or Atom (these docs were created using Atom).
-You could theoretically use Microsoft Word or Google Docs but it is strongly recommended that you use Github's editor instead.
+It is easiest to edit markdown files either by editing the documents through Github in a web browser or by using source code editing software such as Notepad++ or Atom (I use Atom, it works great for GitHub projects as GitHub created it).
+You can use any text editor such as Microsoft Word or Google Docs but I strongly recommended that you use Github's editor if you aren't interested.
 To edit them using Github simply navigate to your repository, click on the file you want to edit and click the edit (pencil) button on the top right of the page.

 ## Using Our Template and Guide Documents
 The template markdown file (found [here](datastorage-norm-edited.md)) is meant to be edited and filled out directly.
 As you look through the template file you should fill in any _____ spaces and change any of the boiler-plate text with details specific for your project.